ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_secprof_dns.rst

         required: false
         default: root

-      host:
-        description:
-          - The FortiManager's Address.
-        required: true

-      username:
-        description:
-          - The username associated with the account.
-        required: true

-      password:
-        description:
-          - The password associated with the username account.
-        required: true

       mode:
         description:
           - Sets one of three modes for managing the object.
-          - Allows use of soft-adds instead of overwriting existing values
+          - Allows use of soft-adds instead of overwriting existing values.
         choices: ['add', 'set', 'delete', 'update']
         required: false
         default: add